Tiagobuzzz/nexus-ai/README.md

 Anonymous authentication is used and each interaction is stored in Firestore.

 Due to environment limitations this repository does not include `node_modules`.

+## License

+This project is released under a proprietary license.
+See [LICENSE](LICENSE) for details.